-"Feedstock First Collection Gathering Point" means is defined as the facilityeconomic operator or entity that receives, aggregates and, stores, or treats feedstock materials collected from a point of origin.
-The first collection point may be upstream of the fuel production facility, or, if feedstocks are transported to the fuel production facility from the point of origin, the first collection point is the fuel production facility farms, plantations, or forests, and distributes, trades, or further processes the biomass materials.
+"Feedstock First Gathering Point" is defined as the economic operator or entity that receives, aggregates, stores, or treats biomass directly from farms, plantations, or forests, and distributes, trades, or further processes the biomass materials.

 "Feedstock Transport Mode" means the applicable combination of actual delivery methods and the distance through which the feedstock was transported to any intermediate entities and ending at a fuel production facility.
 The fuel pathway holder and any entity reporting the fuel must demonstrate that the actual feedstock transport mode and distance conforms to the stated mode and distance in the certified pathway.